cosmology-tech/code-challenge-v6/README.md

 #### Notes

 - DO NOT add any other dependencies unless there's a good reason.
 Use libs provided in the boilerplate only is preferred.
+- Show your consideration on readability, maintainability and optimization.

 ## Submission Guidelines